 The WRP created a work requirement for single parents and for two-parent families with a disabled or unemployed parent receiving cash assistance.
-It also provided financial incentives to work with a goal of encouraging employment and reducing reliance on welfare.
+It also provided financial incentives to work, with a goal of encouraging employment and reducing reliance on welfare.

 The WRP placed work requirements on parents after 15 months (for two-parent families with an unemployed parent) or 30 months (for single-parent families and two-parent families with a disabled parent) of receiving cash assistance.
-Immediately upon enrolling in WRP, two-parent families with an unemployed parent were enrolled in Reach Up (the state’s voluntary welfare-to-work program), through which they received case management and work-readiness assessments.
-The WRP placed these participants in subsidized minimum-wage community service employment if they were unemployed after receiving cash assistance for 15 months.
-If single-parents and two-parent families with a disabled parent did not obtain unsubsidized employment on their own within 25 months of receiving cash assistance, the primary earner parent was required to participate in Reach Up.
-If they were still not working after 27 months on cash assistance, these parents were required to participate in job search activities, and if they remained unemployed after receiving cash assistance for 30 months, they were placed in subsidized employment.
-All WRP participants could opt out of subsidized employment to participate education or training activities with Reach Up.
+Immediately upon enrolling in the WRP, two-parent families with an unemployed parent were enrolled in Reach Up (Vermont’s voluntary welfare-to-work program), through which they received case management and participated in job search activities.
+The WRP placed these participants in subsidized minimum-wage community service employment (CSE) if they were unemployed after receiving cash assistance for 15 months.
+If single parents and two-parent families with a disabled parent did not obtain unsubsidized employment on their own within 28 months of receiving cash assistance, the primary earner parent was required to participate in job search activities.
+If that parent remained unemployed after receiving cash assistance for 30 months, he or she was placed in subsidized CSE.

 The WRP also provided financial incentives to work.
 For example, the WRP allowed participants to earn more and have more of certain assets without losing eligibility for assistance.
 All participants were subject to these rule changes upon entry into the WRP.
 Families that transitioned from welfare for work were eligible for expanded support from Medicaid and transitional child care assistance.